dfinity/motoko/doc/md/reference/language-manual.md

 The type system ensures that a value identifier cannot be evaluated before its declaration has been evaluated, precluding run-time errors at the cost of rejection some well-behaved programs.

-Identifiers whose types cannot be inferred from their declaration, but are used in a forward reference, may require an additional type annotation (see [Annotated pattern](#annotated-pattern)) to satisfy the type checker.
+Identifiers whose types cannot be inferred from their declaration, but are used in a forward reference, may require an additional type annotation (see [annotated pattern](#annotated-pattern)) to satisfy the type checker.

 The block expression `{ <dec>;* }` evaluates each declaration in `<dec>;*` in sequence (program order).
 The first declaration in `<dec>;*` that results in a trap causes the block to result in `trap`, without evaluating subsequent declarations.